Clinical-Genomics/BALSAMIC_validate/germline-variants/README.md

 * Freebayes
 * Strelka-germline

-Vcf comparison and Benchmarking was done by Illumina hap.py tool for each variant caller.
-The summary of this report has been listed below. `hap.py` directory has all summary metrics file in csv format.
+Illumina hap.py tool is being used to compare vcf files for each germline variant callers.
+The summary of this report has been listed below, for detailed report can be found under `hap.py` directory as csv files.

 ## HaplotypeCaller - gatk-v3.8